Legal/Regulation

 Image attribution tooltip

-Contractors who face stop work orders from the Trump administration’s funding freeze should take action, legal experts say.
+Contractors that face stop-work orders from the Trump administration’s funding freeze should take action to protect themselves, legal experts say.

 By Feb.
 25, 2025